mtceballos/SIRENAdoc/SIRENAfunctions.rst

         - Called iteration function: :cpp:func:`inDataIterator`
     - Close input FITS file
     - Generate CSD representation
-        - Applying :cpp:func:`medianKappaClipping_noiseSigma` in order to remove the noise intervals with a high sigma
+        - Applying :cpp:func:`medianKappaClipping_noiseSigma` in order to remove the noise intervals with a high sigma (if :option:`rmNoiseInterval` = yes)
         - FFT calculus (EventSamplesFFT)
         - Add to mean FFT samples
         - Current noise spectral density
         - Extra normalization (further than the FFT normalization factor,1/n) in order to get the apropriate noise level provided by Peille (54 pA/rHz)
-    - Load in noiseIntervals only those intervals with a proper sigma and NumMeanSamples = cnt (in order not to change excesively the code when weightMS)
+    - Load in noiseIntervals only those intervals with a proper sigma (if :option:`rmNoiseInterval` = yes) and NumMeanSamples = cnt (in order not to change excesively the code when weightMS)
     - Generate WEIGHT representation
     - Create output FITS File: GENNOISESPEC representation file
     - Write extensions *NOISE*, *NOISEALL* and *WEIGHTMS* (call :cpp:func:`writeTPSreprExten`)